megazazik/factory-di/README.md

 Each dependency has a token.
 You can use a string or a symbol as a dependency token.

-Before you can call the `resolve` method you must registed all declared dependencies.
-You can do it via the `register` method.
+Before you create an instance you should register all declared dependencies.
+Or you can pass required dependencies to the `resolve` methos.

+You can register dependencies via the `register` method.
 It receives a dependency token and a dependency container.

 ```typescript
 class Bar {